Atlas-OS/utilities/README.md

 ### Usage

 1. Launch your game
-2. Launch GameUtil
+2. Click start in GameUtil
 3. alt-tab to your game
-4. Once finished, alt-tab back to GameUtil and press any key to restore functionality.
+4. Once finished, alt-tab back to GameUtil and press "Restore" to restore functionality.

 Gamemode should be launched with [NSudo](https://github.com/M2Team/NSudo/releases/latest) (make sure it's somewhere in your path) like so: